 And it just happens to be that 3-4 sets are right in the middle of this range!

-Check out my other article to find out the ideal workout duration!
+You can also check out my other article to find out the ideal workout duration!

-3 Sets Are Enough For Hypertrophy.
+Why 3 Sets Are Enough For Hypertrophy.

 Many beginners question if 3 sets are enough to build muscle.
 And here’s the answer: